learn-co-curriculum/fe-css-fundamentals/README.md

 }
 ```

-Selects an element that is nested only one level deep inside of the specified parent element.
-Only selects direct children and not grandchildren.
-This selector is indicated by a `>` greater than symbol between the parent and the child to be selected.
+This selects an element that is nested only one level deep inside of the specified parent element.
+It only selects direct children and not grandchildren.
+This selector is indicated by a `>` (greater than) symbol between the parent and the child to be selected.

 ```html
 <ul id="list">